linpengcheng/PurefunctionPipelineDataflow/README.md

   - A type of task is only responsible for the corresponding type of workshop.
   - Data management is handled by the warehouse.
-  - Task scheduling is in charge of the scheduling function of warehouse.
+  - Task scheduling is in charge of `the scheduling function of warehouse`.

 - Unified scheduling
-  - Unified scheduling by the scheduling function of warehouse.
+  - Unified scheduling by `the scheduling function of warehouse`.
   - The scheduling function dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop